Seven Tips to Stay Motivated and Moving

 With intrinsic motivation, the rewards come from the inside (hence its name).
 If you’re spurred on by intrinsic motivation, you’re motivated because the tasks on your to-do list are interesting, challenging, or simply fun.
 Want to learn cello because you’re looking to feel happier and more creative?
 Then you’re being fired up by intrinsic motivation.

 In his book Drive: The Surprising Truth About What Motivates Us, author Daniel Pink explains that, more often than not, intrinsic motivation is what fuels people to make changes and get things done.
-According to Pink, intrinsic motivation can be broken down into 3 core needs:
+According to Pink, intrinsic motivation can be broken down into three core needs:

 • Autonomy—The need to direct your own life and make your own choices